oddlittlebird/docs-1/docs/search/tutorials/using-rest-api.md

     })
     ```

-## Pub-Sub with Streams
+## Publish-Subscribe with Streams

-**GDN streams** is a high-performance solution for server-to-server messaging.
+GDN streams are a high-performance solution for server-to-server messaging.
+Streams are built on the *publish-subscribe* (pub-sub) pattern in which producers publish messages to streams, and consumers can subscribe to those streams, process incoming messages, and send an acknowledgment to the producer when finished.

-It provides,
+Streams provide:

-- Seamless geo-replication of messages across regions,
+* Seamless geo-replication of messages across regions.
-- Very low publish and end-to-end latency,
+* Low publish and end-to-end latency.
-- Seamless scalability to over a million topics.
+* Seamless scalability to over a million topics.
-- Multiple subscription modes (`exclusive`, `shared`, and `failover`) for streams.
+* Multiple subscription modes (`exclusive`, `shared`, and `failover`) for streams.
-- Guaranteed message delivery with persistent message storage.
+* Guaranteed message delivery with persistent message storage.

-`Streams` are built on the _publish-subscribe_ pattern, aka pub-sub.
-In this pattern, producers publish messages to streams.
-Consumers can then subscribe to those streams, process incoming messages, and send an acknowledgement when processing is complete.
+### Tutorial

 === "Python"